00msjr/gocatch/README.md

 1. Check if the error is not nil
 2. If an error exists, print the error with file and line information
-3. Exit the program with status code 1 (except for `Must` which panics)
+3. Exit the program with status code 1 (catch for `Must` which panics)

 This approach is particularly useful for scripts, tools, and applications where you want to fail fast and provide clear error messages.